Everyone's talking about AI adoption. Almost nobody has the real numbers. Help us change that — and get the full report 👉 Engineers | Leaders

 Scaling Up

-Dropout, deeper networks, and the complete GPT — from 2.49 loss to 1.48 loss.
+Dropout, deeper stacking, and the complete GPT — generating Shakespeare that reads like Shakespeare.

 • Explain how dropout regularizes a neural network during training